pacur/pacur/README.md

 After the repo has been created and is hosted on a server the following commands can be used to add the repo to the package manager for yum and apt.
-For the debian repo the `jessie` should be replaced with the debian/ubuntu release name.
+For the debian repo the `bullseye` should be replaced with the debian/ubuntu release name.
 The `pacur` repo name and filenames can be change to suite the name of your software.